lsst/verify/doc/lsst.verify/tasks/lsst.verify.tasks.ConfigApdbLoader.rst

 Processing summary
 ==================

-``ConfigApdbLoader`` takes a config as input, and searches it and all sub-configs for a `lsst.dax.apdb.ApdbConfig`.
+``ConfigApdbLoader`` takes a config as input, and searches it and all sub-configs for an `lsst.dax.apdb.ApdbConfig`.
-If it finds one, it constructs a `~lsst.dax.apdb.Apdb` object based on that config and returns it.
+If it finds one, it constructs an `~lsst.dax.apdb.Apdb` object based on that config and returns it.
 If the input config has multiple `~lsst.dax.apdb.ApdbConfig` sub-configs, ``ConfigApdbLoader`` does not make any guarantees about which one will be used.

 .. _lsst.verify.tasks.ConfigApdbLoader-api: